-I or one of the T.A.'s will respond-usually within 48 hours-to other messages regarding the class that class members may leave in my Canvas mailbox.
-If you wish to have an electronic chat or have Facetime with the instructor, you must set up the time in advance.
-The instructor will respond to assignments within 5 to 10 class days of them being posted or submitted.
+The instructor or one of the T.A.'s will respond-usually within 48 hours-to other messages regarding the class that class members may leave in my Canvas mailbox.
+If you wish to have an electronic chat or have Zoom session with a T.A. or the instructor, you must set up the time in advance.
+The instructor will try to respond to assignments within 5 to 10 class days of them being posted or submitted.
 The instructor will monitor, and but not necessarily comment on all assignment drafts posted on the Student Writing Groups Discussion pages.